holepunchto/pear-docs/README.md

 Pear from Holepunch is a Combined Runtime, Software Development Kit (SDK), and Peer-to-Peer (P2P) Deployment tool that makes it possible to build, share, and extend P2P applications using common web and mobile technology stacks.

-Together you have everything you need to create unstoppable, zero-infrastructure P2P applications for desktop, terminal, and mobile.
+Herein is everything needed to create unstoppable, zero-infrastructure P2P applications for Desktop, Terminal & Mobile (soon)

 Welcome to the Internet of Pears - Holepunch, the P2P Company!